Cape Girardeau, Jackson, Scott City chamber news

 n

 Jackson Area Chamber of Commerce will hold Business After Hours at 5 p.m.
-Tuesday, June 13, at T-Ravs, 3582 E. Jackson Blvd.
+Tuesday, March 14, at Pulse Fitness & Nutrition, 318 E. Main St., Ste.
+A.

+Additionally, Jackson Chamber will hold its monthly Business Breakfast at 7:30 a.m.
+Friday, March 17, at Jackson Civic Center, 381 E. Deerwood Drive.

 n

-Scott City Chamber of Commerce will hold its monthly coffee at 7:15 a.m.
-Thursday, June 15, at Front Porch Rental Hall, 1408 Main St.
+Scott City Area Chamber of Commerce will have its monthly Morning Coffee at 7:15 a.m.
+Thursday, March 16, at Front Porch Rental Hall, 1408 Main St.

 Do you want more business news?
 Check out B Magazine, and the B Magazine email newsletter.
 Go to www.semissourian.com/newsletters to find out more.